twanettescovil526-netizen/twanettescovil526-netizen.github.io/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

-### Project Title One
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Two
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Three
-*A brief description of your project, the tools used, and the key insights derived.*
+### Advanced Excel Capstone: Boston Housing Market
+*Analysis of the Boston Housing Market data set using the 5 key phases of data analytics: data understanding & preparation, data visualization & eda, regression analysis, hypothesis testing & decision making, and conclusion & recommendations.
+Skills I used were data visualization, pivot tables, eda, and statistical modeling.*

+### Introduction to Programming: Predicting Salaries Using Data Analytics
+*The goal of this project was to apply  data analytics principles and statistical modeling to quantify the relationship between a single independent variable (X: Years of Experience) and a continuous dependent variable (Y: Salary), using the given Salary_Data.csv file.
+Skills I used were Linear Regression, Predictive Analytics, Statistical Modeling, etc.*

 ## 🛠️ Skills

 Update the `index.html` file to reflect your personal technical skillset.
 The template is organized into key categories:

-- **Data Visualization**: Power BI, Tableau, Matplotlib, etc.
+- **Data Visualization**: Power BI, Matplotlib
-- **Data Analysis**: SQL, Python (Pandas), R, Excel, etc.
+- **Data Analysis**: SQL, Python (Pandas), Excel, etc.
-- **Data Modeling**: Power Query, DAX, Star Schema Design, etc.
-- **Tools**: List any other relevant tools like Power BI Service, specific cloud platforms, etc.

 ## 💡 How to Use This Template